-- (a) For ILS-managed events, a person appointed by the organising committee shall check that pooled PFDs meet ILS specifications.
-A person appointed by the ILS Event Management Committee shall check the competitor provided PFDs. - (b) For ILS-sanctioned events, the sanction application requires a declaration from the competition organisers that all pooled PFDs to be used in the competition will meet ILS standards.
+- A person appointed by the organising committee shall check that pooled PFDs meet ILS specifications.
+A person appointed by organising committee shall check the competitor provided PFDs. - For ILS LWC or sanctioned events, a declaration from the competition organisers is required that all pooled PFDs to be used in the competition will meet ILS standards.